MPhil/PhD Application Process

-Please be aware that as the deadlines for our two main applications rounds have passed, your application will be subject to the availability of places.
-We accept applications from prospective students from all over the world from talented artists and designers who have the potential, commitment and ambition to make a difference in the art and design world.
+We accept applications from prospective students from all over the world.
+We welcome applications from talented artists and designers who have the potential, commitment and ambition to make a difference in the art and design world.

 Below is a step-by-step guide to submitting your application for an MPhil or PhD programme.
 Please read this information carefully before you make an application.